Our Blog

 Toxic positivity isn’t just about verbal behaviour, either.
 Nonverbal cues like dismissive hand gestures, condescending looks, or hurriedly changing the subject when sensitive topics arise are all telling signs of this problem.

-Despite personal or professional challenges, workplace pressure to maintain a sunny outlook can motivate toxic positivity.
+Despite personal or professional challenges, workplace pressure to maintain a sunny outlook, without considering employee wellness or encouraging feedback, can motivate toxic positivity.
 You might find yourself pressured to hide your genuine emotions so as not to appear ‘negative’ - a classic sign of toxic positivity.

 Although the objective is often to foster an uplifting work environment, the effect can paradoxically be harmful.
 By pressurizing employees to maintain an unrealistic blanket of happiness, their genuine struggles are brushed under the carpet.
 The forced ‘positivity’ can constrict the range of acceptable emotions, leading to an unhealthy work atmosphere where your feelings aren’t truly valued or heard.